 - Founder, Fundación Ciencia Joven (Youth Science Foundation)

-Oscar Contreras-Villarroel founded Fundación Ciencia Joven in 2011.
-The organization works to transform science education and train young leaders who actively participate in society through science, technology, engineering and mathematics in Latin America.
+For a decade, Fundación Cienca Joven (FCJ) has worked to transform scientific education and train young leaders in Latin America to actively participate in society through hands-on learning in science, technology, engineering, and mathematics (STEM).

 Learn more about Fundación Ciencia Joven here.